Groguard/PocketChat-IRC-Client/README.md

 - Leave a channel: /leave in the window of the channel you want to leave
 - Send a pm: /msg user

+Client patch notes for PocketChatIRC client V1.5:
+- Fixed an issue with the receiving loop that was causing high cpu usage
+- Fixed segmentation fault

 Client patch notes for PocketChatIRC client V1.4:
 - Fixed bug where some of the incoming text was being added to the online user list
 - Added timestamps